Get Tech Tips

-While adding gas, the compressor is going to short cycle a fair bit while you’re getting enough refrigerant into the system to keep it running.
-Some guys like to bypass the low-pressure safety and I’ve done that.
-I’m also not opposed to opening up some liquid to the suction line.
+While adding gas, the compressor will short cycle a fair bit while you're getting enough refrigerant into the system to keep it running.
+Some guys like to bypass the low-pressure safety, and I’ve done that.
+I'm also not opposed to opening up some liquid to the suction line.
 Not full flow, but get some in there.

 Now, we get to do some wrench twisting.

 First things first, you MUST HAVE a solid column of liquid to continue, so add the rest of the charge.
 Clear the glass and add your flooding charge.
-Record that total amount of refrigerant added both on the unit and in our notebook
+Then, record the total amount of refrigerant added both on the unit and in our notebook.

-Now, let’s go check and set the superheat.
+Now, let's go check and set the superheat.
 Having a box that is close to temp and a solid column of liquid is important because without both conditions being present, a TEV cannot properly regulate superheat at the coil.
-Connect your gauges and temperature probes and monitor for a couple minutes.
-Again, record the information.
-Pressures, temperatures, superheat….
-Write it down.
-Adjust the superheat to the manufacturer’s or customer’s specifications.
-Be aware as you’re doing this that the unit may cycle off and throw your readings off.
-You can adjust thermostats or bypass controllers to keep the unit running while doing this but be careful to not allow the unit to get too cold as this will affect the operation of the valve at normal conditions.
+Connect your gauges and temperature probes and monitor for a couple of minutes.
+Again, record the information: pressures, temperatures, superheat—write them all down.
+Adjust the superheat to the manufacturer's or customer's specifications.
+As you're doing this, be aware that the unit may cycle off and throw your readings off.
+You can adjust thermostats or bypass controllers to keep the unit running while doing this, but be careful not to allow the unit to get too cold, as this will affect the operation of the valve under normal conditions.

-Now our unit is running and we’ve got everything setup right where we need it, we need to turn our attention to details.
+Now that our unit is running and we've got everything set up right where we need it, we need to turn our attention to details.

 - Set the thermostat or temperature control and verify the setting with an accurate thermometer.

-- Set the defrost timer to manufacturer’s specifications or customer’s specifications.
+- Set the defrost timer to the manufacturer's specifications or the customer's specifications.
 Test operation of the timer as well and ensure that it not only keeps time but switches properly.
-Then set the timer to correct time of day.
-If requested, provide customer with the defrost schedule.
+Then set the timer to the correct time of day.
+If requested, provide the customer with the defrost schedule.
 Verify that any defrost heaters draw proper amperage and record.